Threat & Vulnerability Assessments for:

 The R.I.S.C. program offered by Vulnerability Solutions Group, LLC is the first program of its kind developed specifically to address the ever-changing security variables which confront public and private schools.
 Instead of focusing merely on one aspect of a school district’s security posture and emergency response, the R.I.S.C. program is a comprehensive approach which emphasizes the importance of four equal components in maintaining the safety and security of your institution.
 Our fast-paced world is continually changing and the comprehensive nature of the R.I.S.C. program enables your security and emergency protocols to keep pace with changing facilities and personnel, as well as new and emerging threats.

-By incorporating on-site risk & vulnerability assessments, web-based training, in-service presentations, supplemental on-site reviews, “anytime consulting,” and all-hazards planning assistance, we are able to provide a complete and progressive product which can be updated as needs arise.
+By incorporating on-site threat & vulnerability assessments, web-based training, and in-service presentations, we are able to provide a complete and progressive product which can be updated as needs arise.
 Our services will not only meet the needs of administrators, but will reassure parents and the community that your district is proactive in affirming the safety and security of all members of the campus community.

 R. Reduce vulnerabilities on campus